What is Medication Management Therapy?

 Methods Used in Medication Management Therapy

-Medication therapy management includes five core components that the American Pharmacists Association and National Association of Chain Drug Stores Foundation laid out in a comprehensive service model that more than half a dozen additional pharmacy-related associations have since adopted.
-These components are:
+Medication therapy management includes five core components that the American Pharmacists Association and the National Association of Chain Drug Stores Foundation laid out in a comprehensive service model that more than half a dozen additional pharmacy-related associations have since adopted.

 Personal medication record (PMR): This is essentially a list of all other prescription medications that you are currently on, or have been taking in the recent past.
 Additional items on this record include herbal products, non-prescription medication, and dietary supplements.
 The PMR allows pharmacists to assist the patient with his or her overall medication therapy self-management and ensure that there are minimal chances for inter-drug reactions or serious adverse side effects due to certain cocktails of prescription medication.